-The purpose of salvation comes at the end of Revelations 20, this is described in John 14:1-4 "In my Father's house are many rooms; if it were not so, I would have told you.
+The purpose of salvation comes at the end of Revelations 20, this end or purpose described in John 14:1-4 "In my Father's house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am."
-At the end of this time for salvation during this thousands (events) years, Satan is released from the Abyss or Hell and after revealed he gathers his Gog and Magog army to surround 'the camp of Gods people' or Jerusalem, scripture says this concludes events of this earth age described in Luke 21:20-22 "When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
+At the end of this earth age for salvation, during what is written as thousands (of) years, Satan is released from the Abyss also called Hell, and after an abomination and being revealed, he gathers his Gog and Magog army to surround 'the camp of Gods people' or Jerusalem.
+Revelation 20:15 then ends in conclusion this earth age described in Luke 21:20-22 "When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city.
 For this is the time of punishment in fulfillment of all that has been written."

 Salvation is decreed from heaven as the purpose of God beginning the reign or service of the saints with Christ, being the gift of grace during this earth age until the end popularly called a Thousands.
 Salvation as decreed can be shown in scripture to commence with the ministry of Christ on earth, Paul after quoting related Old Testament scripture says in 2 Corinthians 6:2 "...I tell you, now is the time of God's favor, now is the day of salvation."
 This salvation day began the first resurrection as told in 1 Thessalonians 4:16-17 "For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first."
 This first resurrection continues during this earth age as each after life go to be with the Lord, told of in 1 Corinthians 15:20-23 "But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made alive.
 But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him."
 Last of the saints to be gathered into heaven will be those yet living, told in 1 Thessalonians 4:14,17 "We believe that Jesus died and rose again and so we believe that God will bring with Jesus those who have fallen asleep in him...
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air."